mwganson/Editor_Assistant/README.md

 "relative:-7" -- go 7 lines up from current cursor position
 </pre>

-We have "output" and "goto" as recognized tokens for key names that have special meanings.
+We have only "output" and "goto" as recognized tokens for key names that have special meanings.
 All other keys are treated as the text to be replaced in the "output" value.
 For example, if the key is "label", then the string label is replaced with the value of this key during template execution.
 You can see this at work with the default "button" template item.
 The 2 keys "label" and "name" are replaced in the "output" value.
 <pre>
 Replacement key values: